The NPMS Operator Standards is an online document that contains detailed information

 Once NPMS staff receives your NPMS breakout tank submission, staff will verify that the submission contains the required components.
 You will be sent an email confirming receipt of your complete breakout tank data submission or requesting additional information.
 Once all the components are received and validated, NPMS staff will process your submission.
 Please note that submissions are processed in the order they arrive.

 Once the submission has been processed, the NPMS submission is incorporated into the NPMS national layer.
 This step finalizes the NPMS submission and concludes the NPMS submission process.
-Once the submission data is available for viewing in the NPMS map viewers, NPMS staff sends an email notification to the primary contact.
-If an error is identified in the incorporated data, please contact NPMS staff to determine
+Once the submission data is available for viewing in the NPMS map viewers, NPMS staff sends an email notification to the primary and technical contacts.
+If an error is identified in the incorporated data, please contact NPMS staff to determine the best approach for making necessary corrections to your breakout tank data.

 Questions regarding the NPMS data or NPMS submissions should be directed to NPMS staff at npms@dot.gov or 703-317-6294.